 If you are a bereaved mother:

-I encourage you to take advantage of this day, Sunday, May 6th.
+I encourage you to take advantage of this day coming up.
 Do whatever you want or need to do, to acknowledge the love you have for your child as a bereaved mom.
 If family and friends will join you, great!
 If not, WE will join you.
 We would love to have you share your child with us in the comments below the blog.

 You can also go to our Facebook page and share your child with us there.
 Post a favorite photo of the two of you together, a picture of the heart drawn on your hand with his or her name in it, what you miss about them… whatever you want to share!